membraneframework/membrane_tutorials/basic_pipeline/7_Depayloader.md

 Since we have packets put in order by the Ordering Buffer, we can assemble them into the original frames.
 The Depayloader is an element responsible for this task.
+Specifically speaking, it unpacks the payload from the packets - and that is why it's called 'depayloader'.
 Let's create a new module in the `lib/elements/Depayloader.ex` file:
 ```Elixir
 # FILE: lib/elements/Depayloader.ex